YashinN/event_pro/README.md

 2. End user logged in.
    - View events.
-   - Save events to users my events list for later refrence.
+   - Save events to users 'my events' list for later refrence.
-   - Remove events from users my events list.
+   - Remove events from users 'my events list'.

 3. Admin user.
    - Has the same capabilities as a normal end user.
    - Can manage events create,edit,delete and update events.

-4.Demo Admin.
+4. Demo Admin.
--In order to demo the admin functionality the login page has a button to sign in as a admin.
+   - In order to demo the admin functionality the login page has a button to sign in as a admin.

+## Security & Authentication
+- Helmet middleware is installed to secure the node.js express portion of the application and apply security headers.
+- Jwt authentication is used to generate tokens for signed in users to access the application.
+- Google & Github authentication strategies are used to validate users.
+- Passwords are encryted and hashed.
+- .env file is used to inject key backend variables.

+## Deployment
+- Production build deployed on railways hosting services.
+- Frontend & Backend deployed seperately for better scalability,performance and modularity.
+- Railways was chosen to host backend as it can host a express server with minimal configuration.
+- Railways was chosen to host frontend and backend to improve app performance and comunication between client,server & mongoDB database.
+All aspects are hosted in the same region.

+## Installation

+To install and run simply download the project install the required node modules and run npm start from the '/frontend' directory.

+#### `npm start`

+- Run 'npm start from '/frontend' directory ensure that the app is running on default  "http://localhost:3000".
+- The frontend portion of the app will run locally & connect to the backend hosted on railways.

+#### Backend Configuration

+- To make changes to the backend enviroment variables a  .env file must be added to the root '/backend' directory using the below env variables.

+   PORT= 'Server default port'
+   MONGO_URI= 'Connection string to mongoDB cloud database' SECRET= 'JWT secret'
+   GOOGLE_CLIENT_ID= 'Google client id credentials' GOOGLE_CLIENT_SECRET='Google client secret' GITHUB_CLIENT_ID='Github client id credentials' GITHUB_CLIENT_SECRET='Github client secret' CLIENT_URL = ' client host eg: http://localhost:3000/ or production client host address'

+## Testing

+## Run frontend tests

+- From '/frontend' directory run 'npm test'.

+## Run backend tests

+- NB! backend tests require all env variables please see backend connfiguration.
+- From '/backend' run 'npm test'